-As the close of our homeschool year approaches, I’ve taken some time to reflect on our successes and failures.
-In our three years of homeschooling, what components did our good days have in common?
+As we start another homeschool year, I’ve taken some time to reflect on our successes and failures.
+In our seven years of homeschooling, what components did our good days have in common?
 What components did our bad days lack?
-What ultimately led to our success as a homeschool family?
-These were the questions I asked myself.
+What elements comprise a successful homeschool year?
+How do I ensure future homeschool success?

 During this reflection, I’ve come to realize our success didn’t depend on finishing every curriculum down to the letter.
 We didn’t.
 Nor was it defined by my children acing all their assessments.
 They didn’t.
 And it certainly didn’t rely on my being the perfect homeschool teacher.
 I wasn’t.